levisstrauss/issue-tracker/README.md

         export async function POST(request: NextRequest){
            const body = await request.json();
-           const validation = createIssueSchema.safeParse(body);  // We use the validation schema to validate the body
+           const validation = validationSchemas.safeParse(body);  // We use the validation schema to validate the body
                                                                   // of the request
            if(!validation.success)  // if the validation is not successful return NextResponse.json(validation.error.errors, {status: 400}); // Return this error message